top of page

 Yadi śarīramatijīvettarhi sa svayaṁ jīvanmukta ityudāhriyeta||78||

-यदि शरीरं म्रियेत तर्हि स स्वयं विदेहमुक्त इत ्याख्यायेत॥७९॥
+यदि शरीरं म्रियेत तर्हि स स्वयं विदेहमुक्त इत्याख्यायेत॥७९॥

 Yadi śarīraṁ mriyeta tarhi sa svayaṁ videhamukta ityākhyāyeta||79||

-धृतशरीरस्य विमुक्तजनस्य च त्यक्तशरीरस्य मोक ्षितजनस्य चायं विशेषो मुक्तिं लभमानं तज्जनं निरीक्षमाणैः केवलमुपलभ्यते॥८०॥
+धृतशरीरस्य विमुक्तजनस्य च त्यक्तशरीरस्य मोक्षितजनस्य चायं विशेषो मुक्तिं लभमानं तज्जनं निरीक्षमाणैः केवलमुपलभ्यते॥८०॥

 Dhṛtaśarīrasya vimuktajanasya ca tyaktaśarīrasya mokṣitajanasya cāyaṁ viśeṣo muktiṁ labhamānaṁ tajjanaṁ nirīkṣamāṇaiḥ kevalamupalabhyate||80||

-This difference or distinction between a liberated person retaining the body and one giving up the body is perceived only by those who are observing that person attaining Liberation.
-When the Great Yogi is attaining Emancipation, the difference between a Jivanmukta and a Videhamukta is relevant only with reference to the spectators and not with reference to the Great Yogi, due to his perfect absorption in the Magnificent Paramaśiva.
+This difference or distinction between a liberated person who retains the body and one -lit. a liberated person- who abandons the body is only perceived or known by the ones watching that person while he is attaining Liberation or Emancipation.
+When the Great Yogī is getting Emancipation, the difference between a Jīvanmukta and a Videhamukta is only relevant with reference to the spectators and not with reference to the Great Yogī, due to his perfect absorption in the Magnificent Paramaśiva.

-मुक्तेः पश्चाद्यद्यदीदृङ्ख ि तत्तत्स कर्तुं कल्पः॥८१॥
+मुक्तेः पश्चाद्यद्यदीदृङ्निर्मुक्तजन इच्छति तत्तत्स कर्तुं कल्पः॥८१॥

 Mukteḥ paścādyadyadīdṛṅnirmuktajana icchati tattatsa kartuṁ kalpaḥ||81||